g4brielvs/g4brielvs.github.io/_posts/2020-03-13-why-is-coronavirus-all-about-mathematics.md

 \end{equation}
 $$

-Last, the *equation R* represents that recovered population is proportinal to the recovery rate.
+Last, the *equation R* says that the recovered population is proportinal to the recovery rate.

 $$
 \begin{equation}